jhollinger/yass/README.md

 ## Layouts

 Layouts live in `layouts/` and will be applied to files with matching names.
+The `content` variable contains the data to render in the layout.

 *layouts/page.html.liquid*